-So whether you need to translate documents, whole websites or marketing content, our dedicated project managers will make sure the translations you receive are both accurate and market specific.
+So whether you need to translate documents, whole websites or marketing content, our dedicated project managers will make sure the translations you receive are both accurate and specific to the target market.

 We work with more than 30 Korean translators, all native speakers and specialised in a wide range of fields.
 This means that your project will be assigned to linguists with experience in your sector and with a proven track record.